Frequently Asked Questions

 "Remote access" means the ability to inspect, search, or obtain a copy of a judicial record by electronic means from a device not under the control of the Maryland Judiciary.

-Remote access to information in case records means access through the CaseSearch program operated by the Administrative Office of the Courts or through the MDEC System established by the Court of Appeals.
+Remote access to information in case records means access through the CaseSearch program operated by the Administrative Office of the Courts or through the MDEC System established by the Supreme Court of Maryland.
 CaseSearch does not provide access to a complete record, but only selected elements or information in a case record.

 Access to electronic case records through a terminal or kiosk located in a courthouse of the District Court, a circuit court, or an appellate court of this State and made available by the court for public access does not constitute remote access.